iampratikdas/assignment/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 # Prerequisites

-npm install npm@latest -g
+Node js and MongoDb must be installed npm install npm@latest -g

 # Installation
-1> Clone the Repo
+1 - Clone the Repo
 git clone https://github.com/iampratikdas/assignment.git .

-2> install packages
+2 - install packages
 npm install

 # env